Are you one of those people who “can’t cook” anything without instructions on the package?

 - When I bring a green salad to a potluck, I make it without dressing and bring jars of two dressings: Spicy Peanut and Katie’s homemade ranch dressing.
 Most people like one or the other, and a lot of people really appreciate the novelty of Spicy Peanut dressing.

 - Store leftover sauce in a glass jar at room temperature, and use it up within about 5 days.

-A note from our sponsor: Vital Proteins gelatin and collagen are a great way to add some protein and other health benefits to any sauce.
-Use for dissolving into cold things and if something will be served hot.
+A note from our sponsor: Vital Proteinsand are a great way to add some protein and other health benefits to any sauce.
+Use collagen for dissolving into cold things and gelatin if something will be served hot.
 It just disappears!
 Use the coupon VPKS10 for 10% off your order.

 Learning to make homemade sauces by touch has been a valuable skill for me!

 These basic sauces are easily modified to work with the ingredients I happen to have.
 My sense of proportions for a general type of sauce also helps me to develop a similar sauce when I want a different flavor of stir-fry or something like that.